What Is a Guardian ad Litem and What Do They Do?

 A GAL can be appointed to anyone who is a minor or an incompetent person and does not have a guardian of the estate or the guardian of the estate is not present.
-Another example is where the guardian's interest is deemed not to the best interest of the minor or incompetent person.
+Another they a GAL could be needed is when the guardian's interest is deemed not to the best interest of the minor or incompetent person.

 Frequently Asked Questions

 What factors does the GAL consider in the investigation?